AIRLegend/nanochain/README.md

 Static library containing common network functionalities (definition and implementation of components like serialization, blocks, signing, hashing or transactions).
 All programs made for this network may link this target.

 ### node
-Executable for running a node of the network, incharged of receiving and broadcasting transactions and blocks, maintain a local copy of the blockchain and validate it.
+Executable for running a node of the network, incharged of receiving and broadcasting transactions and blocks, maintaining a local copy of the blockchain and validating it.

 ### miner
 Program which queries the nodes for new transactions and creates (and broadcasts) new blocks using the PoW approximation.